timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 import DumpPostDataSourceSchema from "versionContent/_partials/_migrate_post_data_dump_source_schema.mdx";
 import LiveMigrationStep2 from "versionContent/_partials/_migrate_live_migration_step2.mdx";

-# Live migration from PostgreSQL database with pgcopydb
+# Live migration from PostgreSQL database

-This document provides detailed instructions to migrate data from your PostgreSQL database to a Timescale instance with minimal downtime (on the order of a few minutes) of your production applications, using the [live migration] strategy.
+This document provides instructions to migrate data from your PostgreSQL database to a Timescale instance with minimal downtime (on the order of a few minutes) of your production applications, using the [live migration] strategy.
 To simplify the migration, we provide you with a docker image